How should I take care of a bite from a cat or a dog?

 - Your last tetanus shot (vaccine) was more than 5 years ago.
 (If so, you may need a booster shot.)

-- You were bitten by a wild animal or a domestic animal (such as a pet) of unknown immunization status.
+- You were bitten by a wild animal or a domestic animal (such as a pet) of unknown vaccination status.

 Will I need a rabies shot?